General Services Administration: Western Regions Training Conference controversy

-In 2012, U.S. Representative John Mica, chairman of the House Transportation and Infrastructure Committee, called for a congressional investigation into the misuse of federal money by GSA.
+In 2012, U.S. representative John Mica, chairman of the House Transportation and Infrastructure Committee, called for a congressional investigation into the misuse of federal money by GSA.
 Lawmakers accused GSA of "lavish spending" following the 2010 Western Regions Training Conference at the M Resort in Las Vegas.

 GSA spent $823,000 in taxpayer money toward the October 2010 convention, including $100,405.37 spent on employee travel costs for a total of eight pre-planning meetings, scouting trips, and a "dry run".
 The report also found excessive spending for event planners, gifts for participants, and lavish meals.

-The conference had been the most recent in a series of similar lavish conferences organized by regions of GSA's Public Buildings Service.
+The conference had been the most recent in a series of similar lavish conferences organized by regions of GSA's Public Buildings Service (PBS, not to be confused with the public broadcaster of the same name).
 In May 2010 GSA treated 120 interns to a five-day conference at a Palm Springs, California, resort.
 An additional investigation led by Inspector General Brian D. Miller found 115 missing Apple iPods meant for an employee rewards program.

-GSA Administrator Martha N. Johnson resigned in the wake of the controversy.
-Before turning in her own resignation, Johnson fired two other GSA senior executives, Public Buildings Service head Robert Peck and senior advisor Stephen Leeds.
-Four PBS Regional Commissioners, who had been responsible for planning the conference, were placed on administrative leave.
+GSA administrator Martha N. Johnson resigned in the wake of the controversy, after firing Public Buildings Service head Robert Peck and senior advisor Stephen Leeds.
+Four regional commissioners of the Service, who had been responsible for planning the conference, were placed on administrative leave.

 Trump–Biden presidential transition controversy

-After Joe Biden was called by media outlets as the President-Elect of the United States – defeating Donald Trump in the November 2020 election – Emily W. Murphy, the chief executive of the General Services Administration, initially refused to sign a letter authorizing Biden's transition team to begin work and access federal agencies and transition funds, according to The Washington Post.
+After Joe Biden was called by media outlets as the president-elect of the United States – defeating Donald Trump in the November 2020 election – Emily W. Murphy, the chief executive of the General Services Administration, initially refused to sign a letter authorizing Biden's transition team to begin work and access federal agencies and transition funds, according to The Washington Post.
 This came as Trump refused to concede Biden's presumptive – but not yet certified – victory and follow the norm of facilitating a peaceful transition of power to the presumptive winner.
 There are no firm rules on how the GSA determines the president-elect.
-Typically, the GSA chief might make the decision after reliable news organizations have declared the winner or following a concession by the loser.
+Typically, the GSA chief might decide after reliable news organizations have declared the winner or following a concession by the loser.
 On November 23, 2020, Murphy issued the letter of ascertainment that meant the Trump administration was ready to begin the formal transition.